What students gain from Summa Love:

 Break Time – ALL students have to remain on the beach with the remainder instructors for beach activities.
 Beach activities include beach sweeps, run the bases, soccer, kickball, baseball, volleyball, football, ultimate frisbee, skim boarding and body surfing.
 All students must also carry their equipment to the tents after surfing.

 Camp Refunds – If you need to cancel prior to 4 weeks of your week beginning, we can issue a full refund with no cancellation fees.
-Within 4 weeks of your week beginning and at least 48 hours notice, we can issue a makeup for future camp dates, if space is available.
+Within 4 weeks of your week beginning and at least 48 hours notice, we can put you on the waitlist for future camp dates, if space becomes available for your makeup.
 Please note that camp does sometimes sell out for certain weeks, so makeup dates are not always available and can be limited.
 We post on our website as soon as weeks sell out and will add you to a list of dates for makeups that become available.
 Within 4 weeks notice for cancellation if you are not available for a make up, we can issue a refund with a $100 cancellation fee.
 If you cancel with at least 2 weeks notice, we can issue a 50% refund.
-Cancellations 48 hours before your week begins, we do not issue refunds.
+Cancellations 48 hours before your week begins, we do not issue refunds or make ups.

-Scheduling – Students who sign up for a week come to camp consecutively for the week M-F. If students can not make camp everyday during the week, make ups are allowed during future camp days, if room is available and with at least 48 hours notice.
+Scheduling – Students who sign up for a week come to camp consecutively for the week M-F. If students can not make camp everyday during the week with at least 1 week notice, we can add you to a waitlist for a make up.
 Please note that camp does sometimes sell out for certain weeks, so makeup dates are not always available and can be limited.
 We post on our website as soon as weeks sell out and will add you to a list of dates for makeups that become available.
 We do not issue refunds for days missed that were reserved prior to camp starting.
 All students should complete their enrolled camp days before the summer is over to avoid losing the days completely.
 No make up camp days can be carried over into the new year.